CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab19-Gettingstarted.md

 Welcome to your AI-102: Azure AI Engineer Associate workshop!
 We’re excited to guide you through hands-on learning with Azure AI services using Azure AI Foundry, the Azure portal, and tools like Document Intelligence, Custom Vision, the Language Service, etc., to create, deploy, and test intelligent solutions.

-# Lab 17: Custom text classification
+# Lab 19: Translate Text

 ### Overall Estimated Timing: 60 Minutes